AGTHARN/PMMP-Optimizations/docs/UNRELIABLE.md

+# 🔴 Unreliable Methods
+Methods that are entirely questionable and will definitely break mechanics in your server.

-# ✔️ List of Contents
+# List of Contents
 - [Tick Skipping](#%EF%B8%8F-tick-skipping)

 ### ➡️ Tick Skipping